sellorm/shiny_cookies/README.md

 # Handling cookies in Shiny apps

-This repo contains a small demo app that illustrates one way to work with cookies withing a Shiny app.
+This repo contains a small demo app that illustrates one way to work with cookies within a Shiny app.

 All the real work is offloaded to javascript with information being passed back into the app through Shiny's javascript interface, specifically,